25 Nov IN-HOUSE VS AGENCY

 So, you want to market your business.
-The first step is deciding whether you want to assemble and maintain an internal marketing team within your company or contract with an external agency.
-Each of these solutions has its pros and cons; what works best for one company might not for another.
+The first step is to decide whether you want to create an in-house marketing team vs working with an agency.
+Each of these solutions has pros and cons; what works best for one company might not for another.

 - Accessibility – Everyone works for the same company.